 Everybody loves a good glow.
 You know the one—we're talking a warm shine that gives you that golden hour look at any time of the day, without overdoing it on the glitter.
 And that's why there's nothing worse than thinking you've found your perfect highlighter, only to discover that it leaves a stark, unnatural contrast or a chalky, powdery finish.

-Best Overall: Āether Beauty Supernova Highlighter in Yellow Diamond
+Best Overall: Aether Beauty Supernova Crushed Diamond Highlighter

-"Diamonds actually help to moisturize and protect the collagen in your skin," Āether Beauty founder Tiila Abbitt says.
+"Diamonds [may] actually help to moisturize and protect the collagen in your skin," Āether Beauty founder Tiila Abbitt says.
 "But, then you also get the spiritual side of all of these minerals that are added.
-Diamonds actually help to embrace the strength of one's character."
+Diamonds [are believed by some people to] help to embrace the strength of one's character."

-Best Long Wear: Fenty Beauty Killawatt in Trophy Wife
+Best Long Wear: Fenty Beauty Killawatt Freestyle Highlighter

-When Trophy Wife hit the market, we saw shimmering gold all over our timelines, and for good reason.
+When Trophy Wife hit the market, we saw shimmering gold all over our timelines, and for a good reason.
 The weightless, cream-powder formula lasts all day long and gives your cheeks that sought-after glow.
-Model and owner of Slaid in Braids, Helena Koudou says, “it’s not too bright or too bold, it's just perfect and it blends well with my skin."
+Model and owner of Slaid in Braids, Helena Koudou, says, "It's not too bright or too bold; it's just perfect, and it blends well with my skin."

-Best for Medium Brown Tones: Becca Shimmering Skin Perfector Pressed Highlighter
+Best for Medium Brown Tones: Smashbox x Becca Shimmering Skin Perfector